kacperbojakowski/final-project/08-conclusion/index.md

 ## Final thoughts

 Congratulations!
-If you're really reading this as a conclusion (i.e. you've covered all the topics before), then you have shown some resilience!
+If you're really reading this as a conclusion (i.e., you've covered all the topics before), then you have shown some resilience!
 That's great: you might need it to power through even wordier docs in the future.

 I hope you enjoyed it and found it useful.
 If not – that's fine too!
 We read good documentation to learn how to write, but learning how *not to write* is no less important.
 You can find opportunities for growth in anything if you search deeply enough (*just don't nag your SME too much!*).